About Civil Society Media

 Using the checklist could not be simpler.
 A step-by-step journey through the detailed requirements of the 2015 Statement of Recommended Practice on accounting by charities ensures correct treatment and disclosure throughout the financial statement.
 This practical resource also acts as an invaluable aid for charitable companies faced with harmonising SORP and Companies Act requirements.

 The Charity Finance Summit is our flagship conference for senior finance professionals and their teams, and combines two previously standalone events – the Charity VAT & Tax Conference and the Charity Investment Conference, with a third stream on Risk and Strategy.

-Celebrating its tenth year, the Summit has grown and evolved into the premier event in the charity finance calendar.
+The Summit has grown and evolved into the premier event in the charity finance calendar.
 Attended by more than 400 delegates annually, the conference balances technical, gritty accounting and tax topics with strategic and ‘bigger picture’ views, as well as a lively exhibition and plenty of networking opportunities.